omnetpp/omnetpp/doc/src/userguide/neddoc.rst

    Configuring the NED documentation generator

 The NED generation process might take a while for big projects, so please be patient.
-For example, the INET project's complete documentation including the C++ doxygen documentation takes a few minutes to build.
-You can follow the process in the IDE's progress monitor.
+For example, building the complete documentation for the INET project, including the C++ doxygen documentation, takes a few minutes.
+You can track the progress in the IDE's progress monitor.

 .. figure:: pictures/NEDDOC-Progress.png
    :width: 60%